microchip-pic-avr-examples/pic16f18076-glitch-free-design-using-the-clc-mplab-melody/README.md

     NCO1CONbits.EN = 0; //disable NCO module

-If inserting the above code is confusing, look through the files included in this code example to see exactly where the lines of code should go.
+Refer to the main.c file in the MPLABX project for this code example to see the exact placement of this code snippet.

-Then program the device by clicking on the "Make and Program Device Main Project" from the taskbar at the top (Figure 21).
+Program the device by clicking on the "Make and Program Device Main Project" from the taskbar at the top (Figure 21).

 *Figure 21 -  Make and Program Device Main Project Button*

 ![Make and Program Device Main Project Button](images/Make_and_Program_Device_Main_Project_Button.png)

-Wait for the Output tab to show 'Programming Complete' (Figure 22) then proceed to **Operation**.
+Wait for the Output tab to show 'Programming Complete' (Figure 22) then proceed to the **Operation** section below.

 *Figure 22 -  Programming Complete*